NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 The final step is routing the board.
 The steps above have given the autorouter most of the information it needs to route your design.
 It will set the trace widths correctly and respect all the `t/bRestrict` information that you added.

+#### Hand Routing

 There are few things you should route by hand.
 Routing the nets from the microcontroller through the crystal to the associated caps is also a good idea.
 They should as short, straight, and direct as possible.

 The most important are the traces between the microcontroller and balun.
 Note (like the crystal) the antenna outputs have ground on either side.
 These are (like with the crystal) to let you protect these signals from noise.

-You will also need to manually the connection between the antenna and the balun.
+You will also need to manually make the connection between the antenna and the balun.
 This requires a trick.
 If you try to use the semi-automated "walkaround obstacles" router, it will not work.
 This is because the width of the trace (50mil) is so wide that connecting it to one pin of the balun puts the edge of the trace too close to the adjacent pin of the balun.
 To avoid this, route as much of the trace as you can at 50mils.
 You should be able to get close enough that the trace mostly-engulfs the balun pin.
 Then select the "ignore obstacles" option for the routing tool and set the diameter manually to something smaller (like 5mil) and complete the last bit.
 The narrower segment should be completely covered by the wider portion of the trace, so it won't make any difference.
-You'll get an warning when you run DRC, but you can 'approve' it.
+You'll get an warning when you run DRC about that little bit of narrow trace on your `RFSIG` signal, but you can 'approve' it.

 The end result of your routing and pours should look like this (red: `Top`; orange `Route2`):